Beware the Rings of Pluto

 Posted by News Fetcher on October 17 '12 at 09:30 AM

-By timothy from Slashdot's why-don't-they-just-taste-it? department
+By Unknown Lamer from Slashdot's why-not-send-two-or-three department

-.Read Replies (0)
+."Read Replies (0)

-By Unknown Lamer from Slashdot's i'm-afraid-i-can't-let-you-do-that department
+By Soulskill from Slashdot's for-sufficiently-large-values-of-zero department

 Sparrowvsrevolution writes "Maybe instead of zero-day vulnerabilities, we should call them -312-day vulnerabilities.
 That's how long it takes, on average, for software vendors to become aware of new vulnerabilities in their software after hackers begin to exploit them, according to a study presented by Symantec at an Association of Computing Machinery conference in Raleigh, NC this week.
 The researchers used data collected from 11 million PCs to correlate a catalogue of zero-day attacks with malware signatures taken from those machines.
 Using that retrospective analysis, they found 18 attacks that represented zero-day exploits between February 2008 and March of 2010, seven of which weren't previously known to have been zero-days.
 And most disturbingly, they found that those attacks continued more than 10 months on average – up to 2.5 years in some cases – before the security community became aware of them.
 'In fact, 60% of the zero-day vulnerabilities we identify in our study were not known before, which suggests that there are many more zero-day attacks than previously thought — perhaps more than twice as many,' the researchers write."Read Replies (0)